All 16 Knife Shops in Kappabashi, Tokyo — Complete Guide (2026)

 - International-friendly — multiple shops with English-speaking staff and tax-free service

-These four shops are operated by Nihon MD Giken (日本MD技研), a company dedicated to Japanese knife culture.
-Each store has a distinct specialty and personality, but they share deep expertise and a commitment to helping international visitors find the right knife.
+These four shops were selected by our editorial team after visiting each in person.
+They each have a distinct specialty and personality, and share deep expertise plus a strong commitment to helping international visitors find the right knife.

 1. Kiwami (貴和美) — The ZDP-189 Specialist